octgn/OCTGN/HACK.md

 # Python
 Octgn uses IronPython for its in-game scripting engine.

 The python definitions go in PythonApi.py.
-You can call outside code with the following syntax:  _api.<function_name> and it will call the corresponding function in ScriptApi.cs.
+You can call outside code with the following syntax:  _api.function_name and it will call the corresponding function in ScriptApi.cs.
 For example, the following code found in PythonApi.py is the random function:
 ```def rnd(min, max):
   return _api.Random(min, max)```